anderssandstrom/ecmc_plugin_grbl/README.md

 * [Plc file](iocsh/plc/grbl.plc)
 * [Nc g-code file](iocsh/plc/g-code.nc)

-The plc-file is used to retrigger the nc g-code after it has been finalized.
+The plc-file is used to enable the configured axes and to retrigger the nc g-code after it has been finalized.

 # Pictures
 Some pictures of x and y actual and setpoints for G0,G1,G2,G4 commands: